bitpushr/plexdocs/README.md

 > [!WARNING]
 > Make sure to set `DEBUG` back to `false` in production environments to avoid exposing detailed logs that could contain sensitive information.

+Also take a look at the Cloudflare Pages docs on [Debugging Pages](https://developers.cloudflare.com/pages/configuration/debugging-pages/)

 ### CSS/JS Changes Not Appearing

 If changes to CSS or JavaScript files are not showing up after deployment: